The Program

 ARAB 450

-Contemporary Arab and Arabic American Literature
+Contemporary Arabic and Arab American Literature

-JS 408 Israeli Cinema M 14:00-15:15 hybrid: in person and asynchronous Kaplan, Eran
+JS 408 or CINE 314 Israeli Cinema M 17:00-18:15 online bi-chronous Kaplan, Eran

-PRSN 290 Introduction to Persian Literature in Translation W 14:00-14:50 hybrid: in person and asynchronous Ara, Mitra
+PRSN 290 Persian Literatures in Translation asynchronous Ara, Mitra

-PRSN 411 Persian Media in English M 14:00-14:50 hybrid: in person and asynchronous Ara, Mitra
+PRSN 320 or CINE 320 Iranian Cinema W 11:00-11:50 hybrid: in person and asynchronous Ara, Mitra

 **Please note that introductory language classes (ARAB 101, HEBR 101, or PRSN 101) do NOT count towards the minor.
 We count all units from language classes 102 and above.